 Step 4: If the logical test is FALSE (FALSE means cell contains values), then we need the same cell value.

 We got the result as the same cell value.

 Step 5: Drag the formula to the remaining cells.

 So we have got our own value of No Values Found for all the NULL cells.

 - Even space will be considered as character and treats as a non-empty cell.

-- If the cell seems blank and formula shows it as non-null cell then you need to test the number of characters by using LEN function.
+- If the cell seems blank and the formula shows it as a non-null cell, then you need to test the number of characters by using the LEN function.